Self-reinforcing feedback and human behaviour

 In this cycle:

-• The upper arrows show “more excessive use of money or time” tending to cause the gambler to take “more control” and reduce their gambling.
+• The upper arrows show “more deviation: excessive use of money or time” tending to cause the gambler to take “more control” and reduce their gambling.

 • The lower arrows show “more control” tending to cause “less deviation”.